Skip to main content

 Description

 The heat pump has an important role in the city, as the nearby central power plant Asnæsværket, is set to convert from coal to biomass.
 During the conversion period, the heat pump will supply the local district heating network with 30% of the total heat production.
 Afterwards, the heat pump is supposed to cover 10% of the heat production and act as a peak- and reserve load.
 The conversion of Asnæsværket is expected to be finished at the outset of 2019.
-The heat pump utilizes heat from the nearby wastewater treatment plant with wastewater temperatures above average, due to the local industries Novo Nordisk and Novozymes.
+The heat pump utilizes heat from the nearby wastewater treatment plant, which has wastewater temperatures above average due to the local industries Novo Nordisk and Novozymes.
 The heat pump is the final part of a setup, which utilizes the wastewater three times:

 • Firstly, it is utilized at Novozymes, where organic content is withdrawn from the wastewater and used for biogas production.